facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 Knowing your lifestyle essentials would provide a good first step in calculating how much you need for retirement.

-And we all know that the lower the cost of living, the smaller the retirement nest egg that’s needed.
+And we all know that the lower the cost of living, the smaller the retirement nest egg needed.

 2) Determine When You Wish To Retire: Average Retirement Age in Singapore